HPCNow/PHPQstat/README.md

     $cache_time="3";
 4. If using Univa Grid Engine set the variable in config.inc.php :
     $UGE="yes";
+5. If using Son of Grid Engine and you do *not* already have a /$SGE_ROOT/$SGE_CELL/common/settings.sh file
+   then copy the sog.8.1.9.settings.sh file to /$SGE_ROOT/$SGE_CELL/common/settings.sh and modify
+   the variables to match your config :
+     export SGE_ROOT="/opt/sge"
+     export SGE_CELL="default"
+     export SGE_CLUSTER_NAME="p6444"
+     export DRMAA_LIBRARY_PATH="/opt/sge/lib//libdrmaa.so"
-5. If using qstat_reduce set LOAD_WAIT variable in phpqstat.conf for high load average protection :
+6. If using qstat_reduce set LOAD_WAIT variable in phpqstat.conf for high load average protection :
     LOAD_WAIT=10.00
-6. Add the following line to the proper users crontab :
+7. Add the following line to the proper users crontab :
     */3 * * * * /var/www/PHPQstat/accounting.sh > /dev/null 2>&1

   SETTING UP A REMOTE MASTER CONFIG
   ----------------------------------------------
-7. Set REMOTE_MASTER in phpqstat.conf to the hostname of sge_master server :
+8. Set REMOTE_MASTER in phpqstat.conf to the hostname of sge_master server :
     REMOTE_MASTER=sgemaster.company.com
-8. Configure snmpd on sge_master host to provide uptime and load information via community public :
+9. Configure snmpd on sge_master host to provide uptime and load information via community public :
     ```
     com2sec notConfigUser  default       public
     group   notConfigGroup v1           notConfigUser